Icon-Newsletter-smaller

 how to prepare for disasters - save for emergencies

-We all don’t know what to expect from any disaster, or just how disastrous it could be.
-The only thing we know for sure is that we're going to be affected in a big way or a small way.
+No one knows exactly when or how natural phenomena could strike.
+The only thing we know for sure is that we're going to be affected in some way.

-That's why we need to have money saved up in case of a possible job loss, house repair, disability, or even death.
-It's difficult to save when we're barely making ends meet or when there are too many bills to pay.
-But we'll regret it even more if a natural disaster happens and we have no emergency fund to help us get back on our feet.
+That's why we need to save money in case of a possible job loss, house repair, disability, or even death.
+Yes, it's difficult to save if you're barely making ends meet as it is and have too many bills to pay.
+But you'll regret it even more if you get hit by a natural disaster you have no emergency fund to help you get back on your feet.

 So don't wait for a super typhoon or a volcanic eruption to happen first before you start saving.